prompto416/vector-graphics-manipulator-with-c/README.md

 # Vector Graphics Manipulator
 * Phobphoomin Siriboon 64011548
-* Please see the Description and Documentation for the algorithm.
+* Please see the Description and Documentation for the algorithm and how the project works.
 ## Description:
 The program generates a Scalable Vector Graphic file/document from designated format consisting of coordinates,shapes and color by
 * Creating a file with file I/O then saving it as a svg format later.